EMERGING MARKETS-Brazil stocks up as BM&FBovespa, Cetip tie-up wins antitrust approval

 PARIS, May 24 Renault: * Planning to buy some French R&D businesses of Intel * Expects deal to completed during Q2

-March 22 Brazilian stocks rose on Wednesday as shares of BM&FBovespa SA and Cetip SA gained after regulators approved a tie-up between the companies, while Mexico's peso gained.
+By Bruno Federowski SAO PAULO, March 22 Brazilian stocks rose on Wednesday as shares of BM&FBovespa SA and Cetip SA rallied after antitrust watchdog Cade approved a tie-up between the companies.
 Bourse BM&FBovespa SA will create a committee to monitor product and pricing and allow rival access to proprietary clearing and settlements platforms, as part of an accord that grant approval to its takeover of rival clearinghouse Cetip.
-Shares of BM&FBovespa rose 3 percent, their biggest daily increase in a year, before paring back gains to around 5 percent.
-Cetip rose more than 1 percent.
+Shares of BM&FBovespa rose as much as 7 percent, their biggest daily increase in a year, before paring back gains to around 5 percent.
+Cetip rose 1.8 percent.
 The rally helped lift Brazil's benchmark Bovespa stock index despite persistent concerns that widening corruption investigations could hamper the approval of fiscal austerity measures, which drove it to a three-month low on Tuesday.
 President Michel Temer said on Tuesday a planned revamp of Brazil's costly pension system would only apply to federal employees, in an apparent attempt to dilute an unpopular reform.
-The Mexican peso firmed as the dollar weakened and as U.S. stocks fell as investors focused on President Donald Trump's struggle to push through a healthcare bill.
-Some think Trump could have trouble pushing through other initiatives, such as a tax reform.
-The peso has rallied this year on expectations Trump may not push for tariffs on U.S.-bound Mexican goods.
-Emerging markets currencies have also been supported by remarks by U.S. Federal Reserve officials have fostered expectations that any policy tightening will be slow.
-Latin American stock indexes and currencies at 2040 GMT: Stock indexes daily YTD % % change Latest change MSCI Emerging Markets 966.97 -0.63 12.14 MSCI LatAm 2605.26 0.42 11.3 Brazil Bovespa 63521.33 0.86 5.47 Mexico IPC 48487.30 -0.21 6.23 Chile IPSA 4689.78 0.39 12.97 Chile IGPA 23486.43 0.38 13.27 Argentina MerVal 19666.59 0.67 16.25 Colombia IGBC 10052.15 0.71 -0.75 Venezuela IBC 36988.71 -1.13 153.55 Currencies daily YTD % % change change Latest Brazil real 3.0902 -0.2 27.52 Mexico peso 19.0265 0.39 -9.44 Chile peso 662.7 -0.56 7.09 Colombia peso 2915.6 0.07 8.70 Peru sol 3.244 0.18 5.24 Argentina peso (interbank) 15.6175 -0.08 -16.87 Argentina peso (parallel) 16.03 0.62 -10.98 Turkish lira 3.617 0.50 South African rand 12.5568 0.90 Russian rouble 57.7717 -0.15 (Reporting by Bruno Federowski; and Michael O'Boyle; Editing by Sandra Maler)
+The Brazilian real was nearly flat, in line with the moves in other key Latin American currency markets.
+The Mexican peso firmed 0.1 percent, while the Colombian peso weakened 0.2 percent.
+Falling prices of commodities have stalled a rally in emerging market assets as traders stand pat for further clues over the pace of U.S. interest rate increases in coming months.
+Remarks by U.S. Federal Reserve officials have fostered expectations that any policy tightening will be slow, supporting demand for high-yielding assets.
+Latin American stock indexes and currencies at 1700 GMT: Stock indexes daily % YTD % change change Latest MSCI Emerging Markets 967.00 -0.62 12.85 MSCI LatAm 2600.63 0.24 10.84 Brazil Bovespa 63475.64 0.79 5.39 Mexico IPC 48304.79 -0.59 5.83 Chile IPSA 4681.98 0.23 12.78 Chile IGPA 23446.56 0.21 13.08 Argentina MerVal 19578.10 0.21 15.72 Colombia IGBC 10008.01 0.26 -1.19 Venezuela IBC 36988.71 -1.13 16.66 Currencies daily % YTD % change change Latest Brazil real 3.0853 0.12 5.31 Mexico peso 19.0825 0.09 8.71 Chile peso 662.7 -0.56 1.21 Colombia peso 2923.2 -0.19 2.68 Peru sol 3.247 0.09 5.14 Argentina peso (interbank) 15.5800 0.16 1.89 Argentina peso (parallel) 16.05 0.50 4.80 (Reporting by Bruno Federowski; editing by Grant McCool)

 PARIS, May 24 Renault: * Planning to buy some French R&D businesses of Intel * Expects deal to completed during Q2